resbaz/nectar-cloud-lessons/Planning/lesson_VI.md

 ##Learning objectives

 By the end of this lesson participants will understand what happens when you make a snapshot of a running instance.
-They will understand why snapshotting is a somewhat imperfect backup medium.
+They will know why snapshots are a somewhat imperfect backup medium.

 They will also see how to scale their machine to a larger one, and of course, shrink it down again.
 They will be able to share their images with others.